patd0tjs/FT-blogging-website/README.md

 ## Instruction

 ### Part I.
-Create a project proposal about the company, Acme Inc.'s need to have a blogging website for employees.
+Create a project proposal about the company, Acme Inc.'s need to have a blogging website that employees can read online.
 1. Assuming that the client and you had already agreed to have a blogging website for employees but the client wants to have a formal proposal and implementation plan.
 2. The client want to know the following details
    1. Timeline
    2. Use cases
    3. Technology to be used
+   4. Infrastructure
-   4. Team and their responsibilities
+   5. Team and their responsibilities
-   5. Codebase management
+   6. Codebase management
-   6. Cost breakdown
+   7. Cost breakdown

 ### Part II.
 1. Fork/Copy this repository as a personal project to your OWN github account.